paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-100a-cybersecurity-enhancement.md

   (G) what, if any, remedial training is required.

-(2) **Reports** — The Director of the National Science Foundation, in coordination with the Office of Personnel Management, shall submit, not less frequently than once every 3 years, to the Committee on Commerce, Science, and Transportation of the Senate and the Committee on Science, Space, and Technology of the House of Representatives a report, including the results of the evaluation under paragraph (1) and any recent statistics regarding the size, composition, and educational requirements of the Federal cyber workforce.
+(2) **Reports** — The Director of the National Science Foundation, in coordination with the Office of Personnel Management, shall submit, not less frequently than once every two years, to the Committee on Commerce, Science, and Transportation and the Committee on Homeland Security and Governmental Affairs of the Senate and the Committee on Science, Space, and Technology and the Committee on Oversight and Reform of the House of Representatives a report, including—

+  (A) the results of the evaluation under paragraph (1);

+  (B) the disparity in any reporting between scholarship recipients and their respective institutions of higher education; and

+  (C) any recent statistics regarding the size, composition, and educational requirements of the Federal cyber workforce..

 (3) **Resources** — The Director of the National Science Foundation, in coordination with the Director of the Office of Personnel Management, shall provide consolidated and user-friendly online resources for prospective scholarship recipients, including, to the extent practicable—